Video Game Review: Minecraft: Story Mode – Season Two, Episode 4

 That quest proves to take up the majority of the episode, and there’s surprisingly little of note for your critical decisions outside of an early one involving Jack.
 You’re given a little bonding time with Petra, who sees parallels between the falling out of the Admins and the strained friendship between her, Jesse and Season One mainstays Axel and Olivia, but outside of that there isn’t much relationship building.

 There’s also basically no appearance from Romeo or Stella, who have served as your primary foils over the first three episodes, and with the storyline of Fred’s weapon being wrapped up before the credits roll it gives Episode 4 a very contained feel.
 In a lot of ways it comes across as something that would happen off-screen in a film or be explained away with a few lines of dialogue.

 Below the Bedrock does attempt to vary the gameplay a bit, using the usual QTEs and fixed perspective fighting along with the aforementioned trivia (and the parts leading up to it where you gain the info necessary to win) and sections where you can build whatever you want.
 Some of it can lean on the tedious side, but at least TellTale is trying to keep things fresh as it goes.

 A couple of nice surprises also work their way into the episode, and you’re given more insight into the relationship between the Admins, all of which is nice, but there’s no getting around the fact that when things wrap up you’re basically right back where you began — albeit better prepared for the showdown we all know is coming in the finale.

-Touring the Underneath is interesting, and there are a couple good set pieces, but Below the Bedrock doesn’t ramp up the intensity in a way befitting the penultimate episode.
+Touring the Underneath is interesting, and there is a couple good set pieces, but Below the Bedrock doesn’t ramp up the intensity in a way befitting the penultimate episode.